openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 without consequence.
 Many advanced |omv| users fully test upgrades, Docker's, plugin's, server add-ons and changes in configuration, in |omv| VM's before upgrading or reconfiguring their real-world servers.

-If users have a Windows client with at least 6GB RAM and plenty of hard disk space installing Virtual Box on the client, to host test VM's of Openmediavault is highly recommended. → `Virtual Box <https://www.virtualbox.org/>`_
+If users have a Windows client with at least 6GB RAM and plenty of hard disk space, installing Virtual Box on the client to host test VM's of Openmediavault is highly recommended. → `Virtual Box <https://www.virtualbox.org/>`_

 .. image:: /new_user_guide/images/divider2.png
     :width: 400px